The ‘Fresh Prince Of Bel-Air’ Reunion That’s Been 20 Years In The Making

 Firstly, the reunion has been more than 20 years in the making.
 Secondly, Alfonso Ribeiro, who played Carlton Banks on Fresh Prince of Bel-Air, said two years ago that a reunion would never happen due to one of its most prominent cast members – James Avery, who played Uncle Phil – passing away in December, 2013, aged 68-years-old.

-Even though Avery was noticeable missing from the Fresh Prince of Bel-Air reunion, a snap shared by Ribeiro on Instagram on Monday shows that Will Smith and his cast mates are still one, big family.
+Even though Avery was noticeably missing from the Fresh Prince of Bel-Air reunion, a snap shared by Ribeiro on Instagram on Monday shows that Will Smith and his cast mates are still one, big family.

 Always amazing to spend an afternoon with my Fresh Prince family.
 Wishing that James Avery was still with us to make this complete.